MrSkinny/ttt-app-state/README.md

 Every time we change our state, we should run a render function, which is responsible for clearing out all or parts of the DOM and then re-rendering them based only on the current state.

 The only dynamic part of our app is the board.
-It then needs to generate a new HTML snippet and then fully replace the old content in the DOM with the newly generated HTML.
-A good approach to this is to cut the snippet of HTML from the static `index.html` that currently exists and put it into a template string.
+This function needs to generate a new HTML snippet and fully replace the old content in the DOM with the newly generated HTML.
+A good approach to this is to use the content built from the static `index.html` file and put it into a JavaScript template literal string.
 Then we can insert dynamic data from the state where appropriate:

 ```javascript
 function renderBoard() {